sjstretton/screwed/08-Inequality.md

 # 7.7 Is income inequality merited?

-We have now seen,that inequality is associated with significant social ills, such as increased crime rates and poor health and longevity outcomes.
-We have also seen that it may pose real threat to representative democracy and to economic growth.
-So, there is clear evidence of harm or potential harm arising from wealth inequality in Britain.
+We have now seen that inequality is associated with significant social ills, such as increased crime rates and poor health and longevity outcomes.
+We have also seen that it may pose a real threat to representative democracy and to economic growth.
+So, there is clear evidence of harm or potential harm arising from excessive wealth inequality in Britain.

 What about fairness?
 Has the wealth of the very rich been accumulated through fair means?
-Remember again the ways of accumulating wealth which we discussed in th beginning of this chapter.
-There was primary wealth acquisition, occurring through income from economic activity or inheritance.
-There was also secondary wealth acquisition which involved putting wealth to use in the form of investment, to create more wealth.
-We said that if the rich arerich because they work hard and 'work smart' and the poor are poor because they do not, then that might be one reason for viewing wealth inequality as fair.
+Remember again the ways of accumulating wealth which we discussed in the beginning of this chapter.
+There was primary wealth acquisition, occurring through income from legal or illegal economic activity or inheritance.
+There was also secondary wealth acquisition which involved putting wealth to use in the form of investment, to accumulate more wealth.
+We said that if the rich are rich because they work hard and 'work smart' and the poor are poor because they do not, then that might be one reason for viewing wealth inequality as fair.

 ## Inequality due to Income or Inheritance

 When it comes to those primary forms of wealth acquisition, we know that unfairness exists.
 It would be wonderful if everyone had an elderly aunt who could leave them a sizeable inheritance, but that is clearly not the case.
 Some people have friends who help them get a high-paying job, some do not.
 Some people go to excellent schools, some do not.
 Some work, no matter how important to society, pays less than other work.
-These kinds of unfairness are difficult to tackle, raise many ethical issues and are outside the scope of this book.
-However, it is worth mentioning that the world is not a level playing field and while attempts can be made, (through for example, inheritance tax and affirmative action policy) to redress unfairness of opportunity to gain primary wealth, attempts to totally eradicate it would probably be futile.
+These kinds of unfairness are difficult to tackle, raise many ethical issues, and are outside the scope of this book.
+However, it is worth mentioning that the world is not a level playing field and while attempts can be made (through inheritance tax and affirmative action policy) to redress unfairness of opportunity to gain primary wealth, attempts to totally eradicate it would probably be futile.
 They would also probably have serious unintended consequences.
-As your parent may have told you when you were a child, 'Sometimes life just isn't fair'.
+As your parent may have told you when you were a child, 'sometimes life just isn't fair.'

 |![Image](ChapterPictures/6-11-InheritanceCartoon.jpg)|
 |:--:|